The 5 Types of White Paint Colors

 Similar to Sherwin Williams High Reflective White

-And you’d think there would be one universal white amongst brands that was just good ‘ole white, but because white (in the paint world) only goes up to an LRV of 94 – not 100, which is PURE white, every brand has their OWN version of white.
-If we had a white with an LRV of 100, it would be the same white no matter WHICH brand it was in.
+And you’d think there would be one universal white amongst brands that was just good ‘ole white, but because white (in the paint world) only goes up to an LRV of 94 – not 100, which is PURE white, every brand has its version of white.

 Benjamin Moore Chantilly Lace is in my TOP THREE fave white paint colors, along with Sherwin Williams Pure White and Benjamin Moore White Dove.
-It’s just a weeeee willy wink softer than High Reflective White, but a WHACK whiter (again, sorry to be so technical) than Pure White and White Dove.
+It’s just a weeeee willy wink softer than High Reflective White, but a whack whiter (again, sorry to be so technical) than Pure White and White Dove.

 The 3 Whites I Would NEVER Paint Cabinets or Trim